 Students are encouraged to be responsible for collecting all personal items and homework books before dismissal.
-If a student has forgotten a book or personal item, the student may return to school accompanied by a parent until 4:00 on days when Homework Club and After Care are in session.
-The parent and student should go to the middle door and ring the doorbell.
-A staff member will answer the door and will escort the parent and student to the classroom.
+If a student has forgotten a book or personal item, the student may return to school accompanied by a parent/guardian until 4:00pm on days when After Care is in session.
+The parent/guardian and student should ring the bell at the middle door and a staff member will let them in the building.

-Please Note: SHS parents are welcome to come to school for appointments with teachers and for volunteer purposes.
+Please Note: SHS parents/guardians are welcome to come to school for appointments with teachers and for volunteer purposes.
 SHS staff members do not know every parent by sight.
-When a staff member asks your name or your reason for being in the building, please regard this as an expression of our concern for the safety of all the children.
+When a staff member asks your name or your reason for being in the building, please regard this as an expression of our concern for the safety of all the students.